-Information on Displays settings when shooting, current date and time, histogram (page 111), and other information.
+Displays settings when shooting, current date and time, histogram (page 115), and other information.
 Information off No information displayed when shooting.
-With thumbnails Shows images that come before and after the current image.

 What you can do with your CASIO camera

 Your CASIO camera is packed with a powerful selection of features and functions to make recording of digital images easier, including the following main functions.